godotengine/godot-docs/learning/features/2d/custom_drawing_in_2d.rst

 Arc polygon function
 ^^^^^^^^^^^^^^^^^^^^
-We can take this a step further and write a function that draws the plain portion of the disc defined by the arc, not only its shape.
-The method is exactly the same a previously, except that we draw a polygon instead of lines:
+We can take this a step further and not only write a function that draws the plain portion of the disc defined by the arc, but also its shape.
+The method is exactly the same as previously, except that we draw a polygon instead of lines:

 ::